couchbase/docs-operator/logsTroubleshooting.md

 ## Full Deployment Logs

-To get logs of the operator along with your entire kubernetes deployment (nodes, pods, services...), run the support script [cb_k8s_support.sh](https://github.com/couchbase/couchbase-operator/blob/master/scripts/support/cb_k8s_support.sh)
+To get logs of the operator along with your entire Kubernetes deployment (nodes, pods, services...), run the support script [cb_k8s_support.sh](https://github.com/couchbase/couchbase-operator/blob/master/scripts/support/cb_k8s_support.sh)

     ./scripts/support/cb_k8s_support.sh

-This scripts gathers information about your kubernetes deployment and creates an archive within your current working directory:
+This scripts gathers information about your Kubernetes deployment and creates an archive within your current working directory:

      <cwd>/cb-k8s-support-01182018-14_00_18.tgz

 Note this script attempts to run ```kubectl top pod``` to gather pod metrics such as cpu & memory.
-By default these metrics are empty unless you have heapster deployed within your kubernetes cluster.
+By default these metrics are empty unless you have heapster deployed within your Kubernetes cluster.
 To deploy heapster for gathering pod metrics, run the following commands:
 ```bash
 git clone https://github.com/kubernetes/heapster.git
 cd heapster